Subhangi-G/MechaCar_Statistical_Analysis/README.md

 As we are testing the hypothesis that there is no significant difference between the means (or variance) of a metric across the different car models, an ANOVA test is the appropriate test to use with the dependent variable being the metric (such as the safety rating, or the cost), and the independent variable being the different elements (in this case cars identified by thier vehicle ID number) of the sample.

-If the results indicate that the null hypothesis (for mean and variance separately) cannot be rejected for any of the metrics, that might imply that the metric shows no significant difference between the different manufacturers.
-However is the null hypothesis is rejected, this might imply that the average value for that metric may play a part in the market performance of MechaCar.
-Further analysis will then be required which may test the dependence of the market performance upon that particular metric.
-For example if the metric safety rating shows a significant difference in variance across the different manufacturers, one may imagine that might contriute towards it's sales among the target consumers.
+If the results indicate that the null hypothesis (for mean and variance separately) cannot be rejected for a metric (either safety ratings, cost or city fuel efficiency), that means no significant difference is observed between the average value of that metric accross the different manufacturers.
+However if the null hypothesis is rejected, that will indicate that significant differences exists between the average values, for that particualar metric, with at least one of the manufacturers.
+This may lead to forming further hypothesis such as the average value for that metric may play a part in the market performance of MechaCar.
+Further analysis with more data will then be required which may test the dependence of the market performance upon that particular metric.
+For example if the metric, safety rating, shows a significant difference in variance across the different manufacturers, then the contribution of safety ratings on the sales among the target consumers can be further explored.